crowdsecurity/crowdsec-docs/crowdsec-docs/docs/observability/prometheus.md

 #### Parsers
- - `cs_node_hits_total` : how many time an event from a specific source was processed by a parser node :
+ - `cs_node_hits_total` : how many times an event from a specific source was processed by a parser node :

 <details>